x-tabdeveloping/visual-analytics-assignment1/README.md

         ...
 ```

+ > Beware!!
+The data directory in the repo is only added for demonstration puposes and for including the example images in the README.

 The code ignore the `files.txt` file and scans the directory for all images.
 This choice was made so that the code is easily reusable in non-indexed image datasets.